 For media inquiries, contact email@example.com.
 Our team includes:

-@deray, 29, is the Senior Director of Human Capital with Minneapolis Public Schools and is a Teach For America alum, having taught 6th grade math in NYC.
+@deray, 31, is the former Senior Director of Human Capital with Minneapolis Public Schools and is a Teach For America alum, having taught 6th grade math in NYC.
 He has been documenting the events of Ferguson via twitter (@deray) and is the Founder and Co-Editor of the Ferguson Protestor Newsletter.
 He is an activist, organizer, and educator focusing primarily on issues impacting children, youth, and families.
 He previously worked for the Harlem Children’s Zone and TNTP, opened an academic enrichment center in West Baltimore, and with Baltimore City Public Schools leading systemic human capital change.

-@MsPackyetti, 30, is a St. Louis native who works on issues of educational equity, quality teaching and youth leadership development, with a focus on culturally responsive leadership in marginalized communities.
-She has been an elementary teacher and policy advocate and expert in Washington, DC, and currently runs an education non-profit in St. Louis.
+@MsPackyetti, 31, is a St. Louis native who works on issues of educational equity, quality teaching and youth leadership development, with a focus on culturally responsive leadership in marginalized communities.
+She has been an elementary teacher and policy advocate and expert in Washington, DC, and ran an education non-profit in St. Louis.
 In Ferguson and beyond, she has been an active protestor and activist for issues of racial and social equity.
 Since August 2014, she has supported organizing work including the #Ferguson Protestor Newsletter and Open Letters, and the #FergusonFireside conference calls.
 In 2014, Brittany helped bring community voice to the Ferguson Commission and President Obama's Task Force on 21st Century Policing as an appointee to each.
 She's been named one of TIME Magazine's 12 New Faces of Black Leadership.